 Former Chateau kitchen with huge open fireplace and remains of the bread oven

 The chateau benefits oil fired central heating.

-The Chateau is withing easy reach of Le Mans, Chartres, Fontainbleau, Versailles, Caen, Loire valley and Paris - with its diverse accommodation including the support buildings it will lend itself to most business opportunities ranging from business conferences to family gatherings and holidays.
+The Chateau is withing easy reach of Le Mans, Chartres, Fontainbleau, Versailles, Caen, Loire valley and Paris - with its diverse accommodation it will lend itself to a business opportunity as well as a private family home.